 Bring your costume to the Haunted High Line this October.
 Photo by Liz Ligon

-Along The High Line, mostly in the Chelsea Market Passage, there will be a line of quick and delicious snacks for purchase like People’s Pops and La Sonrisa Empanadas.
-There is also an open-air café, Terrior, that provides light lunch fare (and wine!).
+Along the High Line, mostly in the Chelsea Market Passage, you'll find a line of quick and delicious snacks for purchase like ice cream and empanadas.
+Underneath the High Line near the Whitney Museum there is also a café, Santina, that provides light Mediterranean fare (and wine!).

 RELATED: NYC Family-Friendly Restaurant Guide